Reed-Statistics/thesis_white/writing/research_log.md

 ### This Week's Work

-This week, I have primarily been writing in the thesis document.
-I set up thesisdown and bibTeX and those seem to be working well.
-I added sections to the results chapter for unit-level models and an a section with a brief overview of modeling.
-I also have been working through edits on the data chapter.
-Outside of writing, I watched Cory Green's video (need to write on eblup... do this weekend), found a way to calculate effective sample size (`bayestestR::effective_sample()`).
+This week, I have primarily been writing in the thesis document:

+* I set up thesisdown and bibTeX and those seem to be working well.
+* I added sections to the results chapter for unit-level models and an a section with a brief overview of modeling.
+* I went through (almost) all the edits in the Data chapter and I think it is really quite good shape now.

+Besides writing, I also experimented with some modeling and watched videos from the FIA conference:

+* I watched Cory Green's video and began to understand the EBLUP a little better
+* I found a way to calculate effective sample size (`bayestestR::effective_sample()`).
+* I started using the `sae` package for frequentist models.
+Still need to do a writeup there but this package seems really useful for comparing Bayesian models to standard frequentist models and direct estimators.
+* I read through the Green Book's section on post-stratification.
+I think I understand it much better now in the context of forestry, but I could use help actually implementing it (which variable do we use to stratify?)

 ### Upcoming Work

-* Methods chapter: write on all the model types, benefits of bayes, etc.
+* Methods chapter: write on all the model types, benefits of bayes, currently used methods etc.

 * Priors: still not set in stone yet, but I am understanding them better.
 Just frustrated with the lack of a gamma or inverse gamma prior in `rstanarm`.

-* Any loose ends that I don't tie up this weekend.
+I think I need to come up with a different reguarlizing prior because `rstanarm` does not seem to support an inverse-gamma prior.

+* Area-level results and methods.

+* Use `sae` to compare EBLUP with our HB models.

 ### Points of confusion